 A set of rules used by a game development company for almost every game they publish.
-It is much cheaper to create the system once, and then tweak it for a specific game than to develop a unique system for each game.
+It is much cheaper to create the system once, and then tweak it for a specific game, than to develop a unique system for each game.
 It also helps with sales because players will already know the basics, and won't have to learn a whole new set of rules.
-However, it can backfire if the system doesn't fit the genre they're trying to apply it to.
+If your system requires something unusual, such as particular dice or tokens, they can generally be reused between games.
+However, using a House System can backfire if the system doesn't fit the genre it's being applied to.

-- The Basic Roleplaying system by Chaosium is an interesting case: Chaosium mutated the original RuneQuest into a half-dozen systems with the same core mechanics (percentile skills and the same seven stats, more or less), and recently collected most of the variations into one system with numerous options.
+- Chaosium: The Basic Roleplaying system is an interesting case: Chaosium mutated the original RuneQuest into a half-dozen systems with the same core mechanics (percentile skills and the same seven stats, more or less), and collected most of the variations into one system with numerous options.

 - Except for Pendragon, which changed too radically.